silverweed/lifish/README.md

   - [ ] Many other things

 ### LICENSE ###
-Lifish is free software licensed under the GNU GPL v3.
+Lifish is free software and its source code is licensed under the GNU GPL v3, unless otherwise specified (in particular, the dependencies specified above are under different licenses).
 See [LICENSE.txt](https://github.com/silverweed/lifish/blob/master/LICENSE.txt)
 for more information.